ninchistudios/musicproduction/end-to-end-checklist.md

 * Telephone/lofi vocals with EQ with low+high pass filters, and boost the nice midtone.
 Maybe use on a delay.
 * De-ess every vocal to remove annoying sibilance.
 * Use a stereo slapback delay bus to make vocals more natural and less dry.
 Low repetitions and small (up to 50ms) difference between L and R)
+* Use a vocal only break to create great energy, e.g. https://youtu.be/kT8cX2-_7pQ?t=234

 ##### Automation